 --from-file=${SCRATCH}/credentials

-NOTE: there is currently an issue with 1.1 of the operator with backups that have a PartiallyFailed status.
+There is currently an issue with version 1.1 of the Operator with backups that have a PartiallyFailed status.
 This does not seem to affect the backup and restore process, but it should be noted as there are issues with it.

 apiVersion: operators.coreos.com/v1